OSGeo/PROJ/docs/source/operations/operations_computation.rst

 which can be used as an override).

-As those results all involve operations that does not have a perfect accuracy and that there are of use does not cover the area of use of the 2 CRSs, a 'Ballpark geographic offset from NAD27 to NAD83' operation is synthetized by PROJ.
+As those results all involve operations that does not have a perfect accuracy and that does not cover the area of use of the 2 CRSs, a 'Ballpark geographic offset from NAD27 to NAD83' operation is synthetized by PROJ.
 This operation is a rather dummy operation that only takes into account potential difference of axis orders (long-lat vs lat-long), units (degree vs grads) and